Bicameralism: Semi-bicameral (Hong Kong, Northern Ireland; earlier in Norway, the Netherlands)

 In Hong Kong, members of the unicameral Legislative Council returned from the democratically elected geographical constituencies and partially democratic functional constituencies are required to vote separately since 1998 on motions, bills or amendments to government bills not introduced by the government.
 The passage of these motions, bills or amendments to government motions or bills requires double majority in both groups simultaneously.
 (Before 2004, when elections to the Legislative Council from the Election Committee was abolished, members returned through the Election Committee vote with members returned from geographical constituencies.)
 The double majority requirement does not apply to motions, bills and amendments introduced by the government.

 Another similar situation are cross-community votes in Northern Ireland when the petition of concern procedure is invoked.

 Norway had a kind of semi-bicameral legislature with two chambers, or departments, within the same elected body, the Storting.
-These were called the Odelsting and were abolished after the general election of 2009.
+These were called the Lagting and the Odelsting, and were abolished after the general election of 2009.
 According to Morten Søberg, there was a related system in the 1798 constitution of the Batavian Republic.

 Examples of bicameralism in subnational entities

 In some countries with federal systems, individual states (like those of the United States, Argentina, Australia and India) may also have bicameral legislatures.
-A few such states as Nebraska in the U.S., Queensland in Australia, Bavaria in Germany, and Tucumán and Córdoba in Argentina have later adopted unicameral systems.
+A few such states as or were Nebraska in the U.S., Queensland in Australia, Bavaria in Germany, and Tucumán and Córdoba in Argentina have later adopted unicameral systems.
 (Brazilian states and Canadian provinces all abolished upper houses).